andreskimlee/EIP-/Systems/Unix.md

     "Program Must be Run with Administrator priviledges" - run the file with "sudo" (Sudo allows you to run a file with the security priviledges of another user and in default is the super user)

+Linux Vocab

+    Kernal : The kernal essentially has one job: to translate between the software and the hardware.